CDT mile 2433.3, miles hiked 25.2

 When I got up I listened to see if it was still raining, nope.
 I crawled out and went to retrieve my food bag.
 I sat in my tent making hot water and packing up, man this routine will soon end and I’ll be able to walk down to my kitchen and get a hot cup of coffee from the coffee pot.
 One thing you learn to cherish from hiking is the convenience of hot water, out here something as simple as hot water is a chore in itself.

-We got on the connector trail that followed up straight creek and soon stood at the end of a runway.
-Yes that is right out here in BFE there is a 6000′ runway for national forest users.
+We got on the connector trail that followed up Straight Creek and soon stood at the end of a runway.
+Ye, that is right out here in BFE there is a 6000′ runway for national forest users.
 Man 6000′ is a really long runway I wonder what kind of rich people fly in here to shoot animals in the fall.
-We walked up the road to the ranch a good 2-mile a fair and when we arrived met the owners who was up working for the evening.
+We walked up the road to the ranch a good 2-mile affair and when we arrived met the owner who was up working for the evening.

 Now there is many things I can forgive but stealing someone’s food in this remote of a spot is not one of them.
 I hope whoever stole it got food poison and had a bear nearly eat them in camp.
 Needless to say it really crapped me out the nearest place for resupply is 30 miles down a gravel road and going there would cost me a day of time.